 Genes and environmental factors may sometimes play a role, but experts are starting to expand their thinking and many are now looking into other potential causes and associations.
 Diet and nutrition is the main factor that’s currently being explored, along with a possible link between gut health and anxiety.

 Some geneticists have uncovered early research that showed the role your DNA in anxiety.
-A DNA Test Kit can help you improve your health and fitness goals by providing scientifically tailored nutrition plans.
+A DNA health test can help you improve your health and fitness goals by providing scientifically tailored nutrition plans.

 Also Read: How Does Vitamin D Impact Your Depression?